collegevine/de-hiring/README.md

 ## What we're looking for

-Here are some of the criteria we'll be evaluating your assignment work on:
+Here is the main criteria we'll use to evaluate your solution:

 * Placeholder 1
 * Placeholder 2